York13Pud/python-django-training/notes.md

 The table will now show up in the admin panel.
 Rows can be added in the admin panel or by using another app.

 ## <font color="LightGreen">Django Database Relationships</font>

+There are three types of relationship in a database between tables:

+* One-to-one
+* One-to-many
+* Many-to-many